 In 2020 the Web Biennial’s concept is: APEIRON.

-Since the first online exhibition Reload as its unofficial kick-off in 2002 and than as the Web Biennial in 2003 the project has continued to contribute visibility to pioneering media arts and became a promising model for participatory creative content.
+Since the first online exhibition Reload as its unofficial kick-off in 2002, and then the Web Biennial in 2003, the project has continued to contribute visibility to pioneering media arts and has become a promising model for participatory creative content.

-It was established earlier than many other popular portals (applications) based on user content, such as Facebook (2004), YouTube (2005) and Instagram (2010), for which it may have also constituted a model.
-So far, the Web Biennial has organized six online editions, namely in 2003, 2005, 2007, 2010, 2012 and 2014.
-(We did have an unseccesfull try in 2017) Most editions featured the works of hundreds of artists from all over the world.
-Particularly, the open calls for the early editions were voluntaryly translated into many different languages.
-The event was addressed at academic conferences such as “Refresh”; publications like Milliyet Sanat magazine and featured as physical exhibitions such as “Regeneration.011” (2011) hosted by Plato Art Center.
+The Web Biennial was established earlier than many other popular portals (applications) based on user content, such as Facebook (2004), YouTube (2005) and Instagram (2010), for which it may have also constituted a model.
+So far, the Web Biennial has organized six online editions, namely in 2003, 2005, 2007, 2010, 2012 and 2014 (we also did have an unsuccesfull try in 2017).
+Most editions have featured the works of hundreds of artists from all over the world.
+Particularly, the open calls for the early editions were voluntarily translated into many different languages.
+The event was addressed at academic conferences such as “Refresh”; publications like Milliyet Sanat magazine and featured in physical exhibitions such as “Regeneration.011” (2011) hosted by Plato Art Center.

-The Web Biennial also made collaborations with curators and art managers such as Marcus Graf, Bengu Gun, Andrej Tisma, and Dimitris Fotiou who exhibited a selection from the biennial in Athens.
+The Web Biennial has also made collaborations with curators and art managers such as Marcus Graf, Bengu Gun, Andrej Tisma, and Dimitris Fotiou who has exhibited a selection from the biennial in Athens.

 Having emerged as a festival without a sponsor, curator, main theme or even a city, the event with

 its ‘open exhibition’ format has constituted an alternative model for other large-scale exhibitions and biennials.
-We are always open for new ideas, technologies and we are open for collaboration.
+We are always open to new ideas, technologies and collaboration.

-This year we are planning to initiate two awards: Web Art Award and Web Design award.
+This year we are planning to initiate two awards: The Web Art Award and Web Design Award.